An overview of the argument for an early development of dormition traditions, its strengths, and its weaknesses.

 A look at the patristic and manuscript evidence for the development of Marian dormition traditions, specifically those relaying the doctrine of the Virgin Mary's bodily assumption.

-Does Irenaeus' "Against Heresies" demonstrate he believed Apostolic Tradition was necessary to properly understand and teach the Scriptures?
+Does Irenaeus in "Against Heresies" demonstrate he believed apostolic tradition was necessary to properly understand and teach the Scriptures?

 The Complexities of Ancient Egyptian concepts "Neheh" and "Djet," contrasted with the Hebrew understanding of God's eternality.